allan-gilber/backend-challenge-2022-covid-daily-cases/README.md

 # Install the necessary dependencies with:
 $ npm i

+# Config your local variables in a .env file in the root directory of the project
+# so you can connect to your MYSQL database(more info below)
+# After configuring the access, run the script to create and populate your DB:
+$ npm run migrations

 # To start the project as a dev without transpiling to JavaScript use the following command:
 $ npm run dev-start